ryhkml/tasks-server/README.md

 ```

 ## APIs

 ### Owner

+Each owner can have a maximum of 1000 tasks in their task queue.

 - ✅ `GET /v1/owners/:name`
 - ✅ `DELETE /v1/owners/:name`
 - ✅ `POST /v1/owners/register`

 ### Queue

+A queue is a collection of tasks scheduled for later execution.
+Queues can be paused and resumed, and their size decreases as tasks complete.

 - ✅ `GET /v1/queues`
 - ✅ `GET /v1/queues/:id`
 - ❌ `PATCH /v1/queues/:id`